-The absence of a student from class or any portion of a class for any reason other than illness, emergency, or activities which have prior approval of the administration is to be considered an unexcused absence and therefore, an act of truancy.
+The absence of a student from class or any portion of a class for any reason other than what is listed above in (A-E) and/or a parent or guardian notifying the school of an illness, or emergency or activities which have prior approval of the administration is to be considered an unexcused absence.

-When a student is absent for any reason except for a school-sponsored or an administration-approved absence, an adequate acceptable excuse must be provided within two (2) school days following return to school; otherwise, the absence is classified as unexcused.
-Parents, guardians, doctors or other responsible persons should provide excuses for all students except married students or those of age 18 with a current signed parent consent form on file, who may speak for themselves.
+When a student is absent for any reason except for a school-sponsored or an administration-approved absence, an adequate acceptable excuse must be provided within two (2) school days following return to school; otherwise, the absence is classified as truant Parents, guardians, doctors or other responsible persons should provide excuses for all students except married students or those of age 18 with a current signed parent consent form on file, who may speak for themselves.
 An advance excused absence for trips, work, hunting, etc. may be provided to students who are passing.
 An advance excused absence must be approved prior to the absence by the principal and must include adequate provision to make up class work.
 Students with poor academic standing or who have been truant in the current or preceding semester are ineligible for advance excuses.
 An advance excused absence requires the prior approval of each of the student's teachers and the principal.

-Any student who is a truant for the first time will have the parent contacted and serve detention.
-The second truancy will result in a student-parent/guardian-principal conference and the student may be placed on suspension.
-Four truancies will result in a recommendation to the Board of Trustees for expulsion from school and the prosecuting attorney will be notified for purposes of filing a complaint against the parent, guardian, or other person responsible for the care of the child in a court of competent jurisdiction.
-Any parent or guardian of a public school pupil who is found to have knowingly allowed such pupil to become a habitual truant shall be guilty of a misdemeanor.

 The teacher and school shall keep accurate attendance records.
 The students and parent/guardian will be notified of the 90% attendance policy.
 The students and parent/guardian will be asked to sign and return a written acknowledgement of the attendance policy.
-Whenever any student shall be absent 5 times in any class during any semester, the Principal shall notify the parent/guardian of the absences and specific attention to the provision of this policy.
-A principal may wish to call the parent/guardian on the 6th absence and then follow up with a letter.
-Under all circumstances, a letter will be sent to the parents.
-The student and parent/guardian will be notified, either in person or by mail, whenever the student reaches the 7th absence in any subject during a semester.
-When the student in grades 9-12 attains his/her 8th absence in a semester, a student, parent/guardian, principal’s conference may be conducted and the parties informed will be given an opportunity to explain why the credit should not be withheld.
-The Student and parent/guardian have 5 school days after notification to meet with the building principal.
-If after this conference, the 8 absences are substantiated, the student may continue in class for no credit.
-If the principal does determine that extraordinary circumstances do exist, the student may continue in class for credit.
-If the student or parent/guardian does not respond within 5 days of notification, the decision of the principal shall be final.
+When a student reaches their 5th absence in any subject the student and their parent/guardian will meet with an Attendance Committee.
+Attendance Committees will be comprised of the Principal, the Counselor, and all the teachers in which the student has missed 5 days.
+During this meeting the student, their parent/guardian and members of the Attendance Committee will develop an “Individual Attendance Plan” for the student.
+The IAP will identify the reasons for the excessive absences or tardies, develop a plan to address the reasons for the excessive absences or tardies and determine consequences if the number of absences reach eight.
+Consequences may include but are not limited to loss of privileges such as attending school sponsored events (ski trip, extracurricular activities, class parties, assemblies, AR parties, etc.), being eligible to be recognized for special awards, being able to leave campus at lunch, being able to drive a vehicle to school.
+Other consequences may include but are not limited to, Detention, In-school suspension, a reduction an earned grade/grades earned or loss of credit in classes where there are more than the allowed days absent.

 A student who has been expelled for attendance violations may petition the Board for reinstatement.
 Such petition may be granted upon presentation of a firm and unequivocal commitment to maintain regular attendance.